gwdevhub/GWToolboxpp/Website/index.md

 * __Bonds Monitor__ is typically focused for E/Mo, shows the currently maintained **Balth**, **Prot** and **Life** bonds on the team.
 You can also cast or drop bonds by clicking on each slot.
 * __Target Health__ shows the health of the current target both in percentage and absolute values
 * __Target Distance__ shows the distance to the current target both in percentage of radar range and absolute in-game units.
-For reference Radar Range is 5000, Spirit Range is 2500, casting range is 1200 and aggro range is 1000.
+For reference Radar Range is about 5000, Spirit Range is 2500, casting range is 1200 and aggro range is 1000.
 * __Party Damage__ shows the damage done by each player in your party.
 You will see the absolute value and the percentage of the total party damage done.
 The background of each row also shows visually the amount.
 Finally, a thin bar will show recent damage in real time, this value resets for each player after a few seconds of not doing damage.
 You can reset the count with `/damage reset` and you can write the results to team chat with `/damage report`.
+Note that toolbox is only able to detect damage done in radar range.

 Finally, there is a button to **Open Xunlai Chest** from anywhere in an outpost.